'Breaks my heart': Subway worker shot for 'too much mayo'

 A US man who complained there was too much mayonnaise on his sandwich opened fire at an Atlanta sandwich shop, killing one employee and injuring another, police said.

-The shooting happened around 6:30 p.m.
-Sunday at a Subway restaurant attached to a gas station in downtown Atlanta.
+The shooting happened around 6.30pm on Sunday at a Subway restaurant attached to a gas station in downtown Atlanta.
 Police said the man argued with the two female workers before shooting them.

 "This was a very tragic situation that did not have to occur," Atlanta police Deputy Chief Charles Hampton Jr. told reporters Monday.